CIDARLAB/UCFormatter/README.md

 - As a standalone tool: Use the interactive shell interface to design optimized genetic circuits.
 - As a Python package: Import the core CELLO code as a Python library and use it as a component in your own software.
+- As a GUI tool (feature coming in the future!)

 *CELLO-3.0 also includes a proprietary UCF formatter tool (this tool) that can modify or create UCF files through an intuitive graphial user interface.
 As well as letting you see the DNA sequences for the parts required in the resulting Cello designs on the UCFormatter interface*